Cheshire Datasystems Ltd

 When providing information to other parties, for example, providing references to prospective employers, we will only provide 'matter of fact' statements, no personal information will be disclosed.

-4. Disclosure of personal informationIn most circumstances we will not disclose personal data without consent.
-However we may need to share information with other organisations or relevant bodies, for example, when we investigate a complaint.
+5. Disclosure of personal informationIn most circumstances we will not disclose personal data without consent.
+However we may need to share information with other organisations or relevant bodies, for example when we investigate a complaint, where we are required by law or in connection with legal proceedings, or where the disclosure is necessary for the prevention or detection of crime CDL reserve the right to disclose information to associated companies and third parties as required, in accordance with the terms of the UK Data Protection Act 2018.

 Mailing list (MailChimp)